-Two cisterns are proposed on the front of the firehouse to recycle rainwater.
-In addition, a bioretention system can be installed to treat the runoff from the parking lot.
+A rain garden can be installed on the eastern island in the parking lot to capture stormwater runoff from the impervious surface.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.